What Does a Real Estate Broker Do?

 It occurs when an agent’s services are limited to representing property owners in negotiations with potential buyers of their property.
 Such an agent does not need a license because they are not selling the property itself.

-In a nutshell, a real estate broker receives commissions for helping help the sale of the property.
+In a nutshell, a real estate broker receives commissions for helping with the sale of the property.
 A corporate leasing agent may receive one flat fee for renting out office space.

 Read Also: